bonnici/scrobble-along-website/README.md

 # Original readme

 This is a website that shows information about what some radio stations are playing and allows people to scrobble along with them on [last.fm](http://last.fm/).
-There is also a backend repository [here](https://github.com/bonnici/scrobble-along-scrobbler) to get that information.
+There is also a back-end repository [here](https://github.com/bonnici/scrobble-along-scrobbler) to get that information.
 The site should be up and running [here](http://scrobblealong.com).

 The site requires a few environment variables:
 * PORT: The port to run the website on